 Stage 1.
-Implementation of the Options Assessment Framework: Identify preferred mechanism type based on existing experience of country with REDD and forest sector benefit sharing.
-Assess levels of readiness within your country using the Options Assessment Frameworks Make an initial decision on the mechanism type to pursue.
-Identify key enabling actions to prioritize.
-Develop initial blue-print of benefit sharing mechanism.
+Implementation of the Options Assessment Framework:

+- Identify preferred mechanism type based on existing experience of country with REDD and forest sector benefit sharing. - ii.
+Assess levels of readiness within your country using the Options Assessment Frameworks - ii.
+Make an initial decision on the mechanism type to pursue. - iv.
+Identify key enabling actions to prioritize - v.
+Develop initial blue-print of benefit sharing mechanism

 Stage 2.
-Gain wider buy-in: Form a project team with forestry, fund management, and stakeholder representation to take the work forward.
-Discuss the enabling actions and likely resources required, fitting in with the country's existing REDD readiness process.
-Draw up an initial action plan for mechanism establishment within the REDD readiness process.
+Gain wider buy-in:

+- Form a project team with forestry, fund management, and stakeholder representation to take the work forward. - ii.
+Discuss the enabling actions and likely resources required, fitting in with the country's existing REDD readiness process - Draw up an initial action plan for mechanism establishment within the REDD readiness process. - iv.
 Invite feedback on the mechanism concept from likely stakeholders.

 Stage 3.
+Pre-establishment work:

-Pre-establishment work: Propose a funding plan to ensure sufficient resources are mobilized to implement the enabling actions required.
-Argee to the mechanism establishment and launch plan with key stakeholders.
+- Draw up a terms of reference for a scoping exercise by qualified specialists to explore the mechanism/fund design options in greater detail. - Propose a funding plan to ensure sufficient resources are mobilized to implement the enabling actions required. - iii.
+Agree to the mechanism establishment and launch plan with key stakeholders - iv.
+Complete fundraising, regulatory, tax and legal feasibility studies, fund modeling (including carbon sales schedule), and structuring work. - v.
+Institutional set-up and pre-launch promotion monetary and nonmonetary benefits would flow to the local level (similar to what is illustrated in figures 2.1-2.4).

 Stage 4.
-Post-launch ongoing management and review: Project management and administration.
-Stage 4.
-Post-launch ongoing management and review: Auditing and tax compliance, stakeholder communications.
-Auditing monitoring reporting and verification activities.
+Post-launch ongoing management and review:

+- i.
+Project management and administration. - ii.
+Auditing and tax compliance, stakeholder communications - iii.
+Ongoing monitoring reporting and verification activities.
-monetary and nonmonetary benefits would flow to the local level (similar to what is illustrated in figures 2.1-2.4).